Frazee Care Community and Vergas Assisted Living COVID-19 Infection Prevention and Response Action Plan

 Residents and tenants: please let a team member know immediately if you feel ill.
 We are here to support and care for you.

-Team members: Please don’t enter our senior communities if you are ill.
-Any team member who exhibits symptoms should isolate at home, call your medical provider, and notify your supervisor.
-Any team member who exhibits symptoms at work should keep a well-fitting face mask on and notify their supervisor immediately.
+Team members: Please don’t enter our senior community if you are ill.
+Team members with any COVID-19 symptoms should contact our community’s director of nursing or their supervisor to schedule a COVID-19 test.
+Anyone who begins experiencing symptoms at work should keep a well-fitting face mask on and notify their supervisor immediately.

 Using alcohol-based hand rub regularly.